-Her book Gender and International Relations (3rd edition in progress) is known throughout the world.
+Her book Gender and International Relations (3rd edition published in 2013) is known throughout the world.
 Along with Professor Thomas Diez (now at Tubingen University) she set up new undergraduate and postgraduate degree programmes at Birmingham and is a founding member of the Department’s Research Group on IR Theory.
 The group has since been active in hosting a number of IR Theory related conferences and workshops which have generated publications in the Review of International Studies and Global Society.
 She is also a member of thePOLSIS International Political Economy Group and has recently established a research cluster on Gender in POLSIS.
 Dr. Steans is the lead author of a major teaching text International Relations: Perspectives and Themes (now in its 3rd edition).
-She is active in developing new teaching/employability initiatives, including a 20 credit practice based/internship module, which will be an option on the revamped MA in IR (Gender).
+She is currently playing a lead role in the development of teaching and employability initiatives, as the College of Social Science Academic Lead for the Professional Development Module.

-During her time at Birmingham Dr. Steans has guided six MPhil/PhD students to completion, including students supported by the ESRC, and has co-supervised many more.
-She has performed a variety of senior administrative/managerial roles including: School Director of Research and Knowledge Transfer; Deputy Head of Department; Finance Officer; Acting Director of Learning and Teaching and Director of the Graduate School.
-Beyond Birmingham,
+During her time at Birmingham Dr. Steans has guided six MPhil/PhD students to completion, including students supported by the ESRC, and has co-supervised many more students through to completion.
+She is currently supervising/co-supervising three PhD students.
+Jill has performed a variety of senior administrative/managerial roles including: School Director of Research and Knowledge Transfer; Deputy Head of Department; Finance Officer; Acting Director of Learning and Teaching and Director of the Graduate School.

-Dr. Steans is involved in a number of national and international research networks, including: the British International Studies Associations Working Group on Gender and IR; the British International Studies Association International Political Economy Group and a research network on Critical International Political Economy.
+Beyond Birmingham, Dr. Steans is involved in a number of national and international research networks, including: the British International Studies Associations Working Group on Gender and IR; the British International Studies Association International Political Economy Group and a research network on Critical International Political Economy.
+She is co-founder and administrator of the Gender in Global Governance Net-Work.
 She has acted as an External Examiner (University of Southampton), has engaged in public consultancy exercises (including the British FCO and INSTRAW ) and has refereed for national and international research funding bodies including the ESRC, the Irish Research Council for the Humanities and Social Sciences and the Canadian Research Council.
 She has also served on a number of Editorial Boards and Committees including: theReview of International Studies; the British Journal of Politics and International Relations; and the International Feminist Journal of Politics

 (With Daniela Tepe) ‘Introduction: Social Reproduction in International Political Economy: Theoretical Insights and International, Transnational and Local Sitings’ Review of International Political Economy,17, 5, 2010: 807-815.